 Reason to avoid:

-We’d say this non-electric motorhome dehumidifier is a good model to consider if you want a budget-friendly option for your ‘van that will run silently.
-Thanks to its compact and portable design, it should be well suited to those who have a small motorhome.
-It’s designed to offer 360 degree air circulation, and something we like is that it’s simple to set up and operate.
+We’d say this non-electric motorhome dehumidifier is a good model to consider if you want a budget-friendly option for your ‘van that will run silently and doesn’t require electricity.
+Thanks to its compact and portable design, we reckon it could be well suited to owners of small motorhomes.
+It’s designed to offer 360-degree air circulation, and something we like is that it’s not only simple to set up but also to operate.

-However, it’s worth remembering that you will need to buy tabs for it – they should last for up to three months.
-An indicator on the side will allow you to keep an eye on when it’s time to change.
+However, one thing we will highlight is that it requires tabs to operate, and with each one lasting for up to three months, they will need replacing.
+However, we like how they have an indicator on the side which will allow you to keep an eye on when it’s time to change.

 Reason to buy: